 - Jewelry up to $1,875

 - Wrongful death benefits for a lost loved one you depended on

 - Personal injury recovery up to $27,900 not including pain and suffering

 - Public benefits such as unemployment compensation, Social Security, public assistance and veteran’s benefits

-- Up to $2,375 of tools, books and implements you need to work
+- Up to $2,800 of tools, books and implements you need for work

-We Offer Debt Relief Solutions For Those Struggling Across The State
+We Offer Debt Relief Solutions for Those Struggling Across New Jersey

-Levitt & Slafkes, P.C., was formed to help New Jersey residents who are mired in debt get out from under this burden and get a fresh start in their financial lives.
+Levitt & Slafkes, P.C., helps New Jersey residents who are drowning in debt to eliminate their debt and get a fresh start.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.